 DON’T MEDITATE RIGHT AFTER A MEAL

-Being hungry and having low blood sugar can also, however, dim our minds.
+Being hungry and having low blood sugar can also, however, dim our minds and make meditation difficult.
 So, when we are hungry, it can be helpful to have a light snack before meditating.

-Staying hydrated – drinking enough water – is helpful for general health and can also assist us to be at our best when meditating.
+Staying hydrated – drinking enough water – is of course helpful for general health, and can also assist us to be at our best when meditating.